-Each client has a separate permanent chart which is kept in a locked file room, behind the Program/Clinic Secretary's office.
-Any request for confidential information (reports, test results, etc.), from whatever source, is handled by the Program/Clinic Secretary.
-All information in the folders adheres to HIPPA guidelines to maintain confidentiality (See p.35-36).
-Client's information should never be discussed with anyone not directly involved with the client.
-All clinical reports placed in the chart should be signed by the appropriate clinician and supervisor.
+Each client has a separate permanent chart kept in a locked file room behind the Program/Clinic Secretary's office.
+Any request for confidential information (reports, test results, etc.), from whatever source is handled by the Program/Clinic Secretary.
+All information in the folders adheres to HIPAA guidelines to maintain confidentiality (See p.33).
+The client's information should never be discussed with anyone not directly involved with the client.
+The appropriate clinician and supervisor should sign all clinical reports placed in the chart.
 Client charts are NEVER to leave the clinic.
-These charts, when checked out to student clinicians, must always be in the student clinicians' mailbox when they are not actively working on them.
+When checked out to student clinicians, these charts must always be in the student clinicians' mailbox when they are not actively working on them.
 They must be returned to the Clinic Secretary by the end of the day.

-The order in which client paperwork is to be filed is noted on the Chart Audit Checklist, located on the AAMU CSD Website or in the brown file boxes in the clinic.
+The order in which client paperwork is to be filed is noted on the Chart Audit Checklist, located on the AAMU CSD Website, or in the brown file boxes in the clinic.
 Each chart will contain the following information and will be organized from front to back in the manner listed below, with the most recent information on top: